UchihaSimar/Design_Patterns/README.md

 ### 2. Structural Design Patterns
     This design pattern relates to the fact on how to assemble objects and create larger structures.
 ### 3. Behavioral Design Patterns
+    This design pattern relates to control communication and the assignment of responsibilities between different objects.